 Tamil ~ English, Vengaya ~ Onion / Thokku ~ Pickle / Chutney / Preserve / Pachadi / Relish / Jelly / Picnic Food / Side / Trip / Packing Food / Preserves

 Choosing onions: We can make these with any type of onions, red usually taste good.
-I have used yellow about the size of a cricket ball.
+I have used 2 big yellow onions (roughly 2 cups chopped) about the size of a cricket ball.

 Once its completely cooled, grind the mixture to a fine paste without adding any water.
 It should look like this.